Gynaecomastia surgery in Adelaide

 Often embarrassingly referred to as “Man Boobs”, gynaecomastia is surprisingly common.
 It most frequently presents in young men during puberty.
 This condition is benign and often resolves in early adulthood.
 However, in some cases, the changes are dramatic and persistent warranting consideration of a plastic surgical solution.

 There are other causes of gynaecomastia including obesity, decreasing testosterone levels in older men, the use of performance-enhancing drugs, marijuana as well as a number of less common medical conditions and medications.

 Gynaecomastia can be embarrassing and can affect body image and confidence.
 The psychosocial effects can be mild or deeply negative and far-reaching, especially for a young developing man trying to establish identity.
 In part, it stems from the fear of being persecuted by peers and in part from being embarrassed by the appearance, which in some cases can be dramatic and quite asymmetric.

-Gynaecomastia treatment is based on the cause.
+Gynaecomastia surgery treatment in Adelaide is based on the cause.
 For many, no cause is found and a surgical remedy needs to be considered.
 Surgery can range from liposuction alone or in conjunction with removal of skin and breast tissue.
 The technique will depend on the volume of breast present, the position of the nipple, the amount of actual breast tissue and the symmetry of the breasts.